aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 S3 Lifecycle Policies:

-* Automated Transition and Expiration: Define lifecycle rules to transition objects to different storage classes (e.g., from S3 Standard to S3 Glacier) or to expire objects after a specified period.
+* Automated Transition and Expiration: Define [S3 lifecycle rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) to transition objects to different storage classes (e.g., from S3 Standard to S3 Glacier) or to expire objects after a specified period.
 Cost Management: Helps reduce costs by automatically moving data to more cost-effective storage classes as it ages.
 Object Lock: